 The Fund strives to achieve absolute returns through all market environments by using a variety of fixed income securities in a laddered approach.
 The Fund employs a disciplined strategy that seeks to enhance returns while managing risk and volatility.
 The Fund seeks to outperform the Bloomberg Barclays U.S. Aggregate Bond Index over full market cycles.

 Convertible bonds combine the fixed income features of bonds, with the capital appreciation potential of stocks.
 The goal of the Fund is to primarily deploy leveraged convertible bonds to outperform both equity and fixed income investments over complete market cycles.

 Launched in January 2024.
 The Miller Market Neutral Income Fund’s objective is to provide total return with a low correlation to equity and fixed income markets primarily through convertible bond arbitrage.

 There is no assurance that the Funds will achieve their investment objective.

-Investors should carefully consider the investment objectives, risks, charges and expenses of the Miller Convertible Bond Fund, the Miller Intermediate Fund or the Miller Convertible Plus Fund.
+Investors should carefully consider the investment objectives, risks, charges and expenses of the Miller Convertible Bond Fund, the Miller Intermediate Fund, the Miller Convertible Plus Fund or the Miller Market Neutral Income Fund.
 This and other important information about the Funds are contained in the prospectus, which can be obtained by calling 781-416-4000.
 The prospectus should be read carefully before investing.
-The Miller Convertible Bond Fund, the Miller Intermediate Fund and the Miller Convertible Plus Fund are distributed by Northern Lights Distributors, LLC, member FINRA/SIPC.
+The Miller Convertible Bond Fund, the Miller Intermediate Fund, the Miller Convertible Plus Fund and the Miller Market Neutral Income Fund are distributed by Northern Lights Distributors, LLC, member FINRA/SIPC.
 Wellesley Asset Management, Inc. and Northern Lights Distributors, LLC are not affiliated entities.